The Blob: Legacy

-Since 2000, the town of Phoenixville, Pennsylvania, one of the filming locations, has held an annual Blobfest, including a reenactment of the scene where moviegoers run screaming from the town's Colonial Theatre, which has been restored.
-Chef's Diner in Downingtown has also been restored, and is open for business for photographs of the basement on weekday mornings only.
+Since 2000, the town of Phoenixville, Pennsylvania, one of the filming locations, has held an annual "Blobfest" to celebrate the 1958 film The Blob.
+The festival includes a reenactment of the iconic scene in which moviegoers run screaming from the town's now-restored Colonial Theatre.

+The 2024 Blobfest marked its 25th anniversary with expanded festivities.
+Notably, two "run-out" reenactments were held—one on Friday night and another on Saturday night.
+The Saturday event featured a special appearance by an original cast member who participated in the 1957 filming and reprised their role in the reenactment.

+In addition to the reenactments, the three-day festival includes a street fair with sci-fi-themed vendors, live music performances, classic car shows, costume contests, and multiple screenings of The Blob—including, for the first time in 2024, a Spanish-language screening.

+Chef's Diner in Downingtown has also been restored, and customers are able to take photographs of the basement (on weekday mornings only).

 The Blob itself was made from silicone, with increasing amounts of red vegetable dye added as it "absorbed" people.
 In 1965, it was bought by film collector Wes Shank, who has written a book about the making of The Blob.

-According to Jeff Sharlet in his book The Family, The Blob was "about the creeping horrors of communism" defeated only "by freezing it—the Cold War writ small and literal".
-Rudy Nelson, one of the film's scriptwriters, has denied many of Sharlet's assertions, saying "What on earth can Sharlet say about the movie that will fill 23 pages—especially when what he thinks he knows is all wrong"?
+According to Jeff Sharlet in his book The Family, The Blob was "about the creeping horrors of communism", defeated only "by freezing it—the Cold War writ small and literal".
+Rudy Nelson, one of the film's scriptwriters, has denied many of Sharlet's assertions, saying, "What on earth can Sharlet say about the movie that will fill 23 pages—especially when what he thinks he knows is all wrong?".

 In 1997, film historians Kim R. Holston and Tom Winchester noted that The Blob was "filmed in southeastern Pennsylvania at Valley Forge Studios, (and) this very famous piece of pop culture is a model of a decent movie on a small budget".

 The trailer for The Blob is seen during the drive-in scene in the 1978 film adaptation of the musical Grease.

 The film is recognized by American Film Institute in these lists: